Overview – Berenty Reserve

 Wildlife

-Berenty is home to about 2000 lemurs.
-The 500-odd ring-tailed lemurs are literally all over the place.
-This is possibly the best place to see the Verreaux's sifaka doing their dancing-like jumps when they cross between forest patches.
+Berenty has about 2,000 lemurs in a relatively small space.
+The 500-odd ring-tailed lemurs, in particular, are everywhere.
+Berenty is also a terrific place to see Verreaux’s sifakas doing their dancing-like jumps when they cross between forest patches.
 Red-fronted and red-collared brown lemurs have both been introduced to the reserve and they now produce hybrids.
-The forest is home to a huge fruit bat colony.
+The forest is home to a huge fruit bat colony, as well as plenty of reptiles.

 Scenery